Viral gastroenteritis (stomach flu)

 - Do NOT use fruit juice (including apple juice), sodas or cola (flat or bubbly), Jell-O, or broth.
 These liquids do not replace lost minerals and can make diarrhea worse.

-- Drink small amounts of fluid (2 to 4 oz.) every 30 to 60 minutes.
+- Drink small amounts of fluid (2 to 4 oz. or 60 to 120 mL) every 30 to 60 minutes.
 Do not try to force down large amounts of fluid at one time, which can cause vomiting.
-Use a teaspoon or syringe for an infant or small child.
+Use a teaspoon (5 milliliters) or syringe for an infant or small child.

 - Babies can continue to drink breast milk or formula along with extra fluids.
 You do NOT need to switch to a soy formula.